Contributors

 Butcher holds a B.A. in English from Furman University and an M.A. in economics from the University of Arkansas.

-Madison Marino is a Research Associate and Project Coordinator for Heritage’s Center for Education Policy.
+Madison Marino is a Senior Research Associate for Heritage’s Center for Education Policy.

 Prior to joining Heritage, Madison served for three years on Capitol Hill as a Staff Assistant and Legislative Correspondent for Congressman Brian Babin, where she managed the pro-life and religious freedom portfolio, among other issues.
 She earned her bachelor’s degree in economics and finance from Lamar University in Beaumont, TX.